 #7 Practice mindfulness

-If you ever feel anxious, I’ve found mindfulness to be very helpful.
+If you ever experience anxiety about traveling alone, I’ve found mindfulness to be very helpful.
 Try breathing exercises, meditating, or journaling.
 It’s good to get used to such practices before your trip so if you do ever need to resort to them while traveling, you wouldn’t feel lost or overwhelmed.

 #8 Allow yourself to FEEL your emotions

 Don’t force yourself to do anything and allow yourself to feel all the emotions you’re experiencing.
 It’s not the end of the world if you decide to waste an entire morning laying in bed, eating cupcakes, and binge-watching Bojack Horseman.
-Yes, guilty of doing so!
+Yes, that’s based on a true story!

-My point is, that if you feel like absolute crap, allow yourself to feel it all.
-After you take it all in, you’ll find yourself getting out of bed on your own because you feel like it not because you have to.
+My point is that if you’re experiencing anxiety about traveling alone or if you feel like absolute crap, allow yourself to feel it all.
+After you take it all in, you’ll find yourself getting out of bed on your own because you feel like it, not because you have to.

 DON’T FORGET TO DOWNLOAD AN ESIM!